vickywane/digitaloceanspaces-upload-api/submission.md

 }
 ```

-From the new code added to the `schema.resolvers.go` file, an `ID` string and the user's ID is passed to the `GetUserByField` helper function to retrieve the record of the user executing the mutation.
+From the new code added to the `schema.resolvers.go` file, an `ID` string and the user's ID are passed to the `GetUserByField` helper function to retrieve the record of the user executing the mutation.

 A new variable is then created and given the value of a string formatted to have the link of the recently uploaded file in the format of `https://<BUCKET_NAME>.<SPACE_REGION>.digitaloceanspaces.com/<USER_ID>-<FILE_NAME>`.
-The `ImgURI` field in the retrieved user model is then reassigned the formatted string as the link to the uploaded file.
+The `ImgURI` field in the retrieved user model was reassigned the value of the formatted string as a link to the uploaded file.

 Execute the command below to test the user record update within the `UploadProfileImage` mutation by making a POST request having an image in the form body to the GraphQL API endpoint.